Alexander X. Byrd

 Byrd has published essays addressing current debates over the nativity of Olaudah Equiano, and treating the social consequences of violence in the transatlantic slave trade.
 His essay “Eboe, Country, Nation, and Gustavus Vasa’s Interesting Narrative” was named the 2010 winner of Douglass Adair Memorial Award for best article published in the William and Mary Quarterly during the preceding six years.
 Byrd's other published work addresses teaching the history of lynching, and explores practicalities of civic engagement in African American studies research.
 His oral history of Magdalene Dulin is in Remembering Jim Crow: African Americans Tell About Life in the Segregated South.
 Byrd’s future projects include a history of two high schools in the urban south since the Brown decision (focusing on one school which began the period with an all black student body and another which was all white in the wake of the ruling ).

 Byrd regularly offers a lecture and discussion course on The Atlantic World: Origins to the Age of Revolutions; courses exploring The Origins of Afro-America; and a first-year seminar in the School of Humanities on Brown v.
 Board.
-With Edward Cox, Dr. Byrd team teaches a survey of Afro American history called Blacks in the Americas.
+With Edward Cox, Dr. Byrd has team taught the survey of Afro American history called Blacks in the Americas.
 On occasion, he has taught the first half of the American history survey: Early America.
-In 2006, Byrd received the George R. Brown Award for Superior Teaching (an honor voted by alumni who graduated two and five years ago).
-More recently, he was the recipient of the 2010 Presidential Mentoring Award.
-Byrd is the master of Wiess College .
+In 2006 and 2013, Byrd received the George R. Brown Award for Superior Teaching (an honor voted by alumni who graduated two and five years ago).
+In 2010 he was the recipient of the Presidential Mentoring Award.
+Byrd is the master of Wiess College.